ZeeOgre/LoadOrderManager/ZO.LOM.App/docs/README.md

 If you close this window without clicking save, it will revert to the previous settings.

 ### Backup
 This button will create a backup of any mods in the Source folder.
-It will create a timestamped zip/7z file in the Backup folder with the contents of the mod at that point in time.
+It will create a timestamped zip/7z file in the Backup folder with the contents of the mod at that polong in time.

 ![Backup Window](./img/dmm_backupresults.png)

 I've experimented with backing up only the files that have changed, but it's not reliable, so I'm backing up the whole thing.
-This is a good practice to get into, as it will allow you to roll back to a previous version if you need to.
+This is a good practice to get INTO, as it will allow you to roll back to a previous version if you need to.

 ### Launch Mod Manager
 Whether you use Vortex, MO2 or whatever mod manager you use, this will launch it as long as you specified it correctly.
 For Vortex in particular, if you need to make a custom game profile, you'll need to specify the launch parameters to get that to work.